 Three other main chapters in passing

 I further note in passing that Matt.
 24, Mark 13, and Luke 21:5-38, all parallel eschatological (end-time) passages in the Synoptic Gospels, nowhere teach a separate and distinct secret rapture happening before the Second Coming.
 Those verses teach only the globally clear and universally visible Second Coming.
 It is is unwise hermeneutics (Bible interpretation) to split verses in half and say this clause refers to a secret rapture, while the next clause is about the Second Coming.
-To find in those three chapters a secret rapture distinct from the Second Coming is to import this prior belief into them and atomize them beyond reason.
+To find in those three chapters a secret rapture separated by years from the Second Coming is to import this prior belief into them and atomize them beyond reason.

 This is eisegesis (reading into a text), not exegesis (taking out of a text).
 Exegesis is better than eisegesis.
 Such complications violate the best biblical hermeneutics: keep things clear and simple.

 Finally for this section, I note this verse about the trumpet sounding at the Second Coming: “And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other” (Matt.
 24:31).
 The Second Coming is sounded by the trumpet, which happens, as we read in Paul’s epistles, during the rapture and the Second coming.